Mike Simpson: Political positions

-Simpson is a Republican who is known to take moderate stances.
+Since 1998, Simpson has been known as a moderate Republican.
 For example, he has supported the National Endowment for the Arts and the National Endowment for the Humanities, voting each year against Republican amendments to strip them of funding.
 In the past he has opposed earmarks.

 Esquire listed Simpson as one of the 10 best members of Congress in October 2008.
 The magazine wrote, "More than any other representative, Simpson lives by the philosophy that democratic representation is a matter of finding not advantageous positions but common ground".
 The magazine's portrayal of Simpson echoes one of his personal philosophies, which is embodied in Henry Clay's words: "Politics is not about ideological purity or moral self-righteousness.
 It is about governing, and if a politician cannot compromise he cannot govern effectively."
 This quotation is framed and hangs in Simpson's Washington D.C. office.
 Simpson played a key role in the election of John Boehner as House majority leader in the 109th United States Congress.
+He was close and loyal to Speaker John Boehner.

+Donald Trump

+During the 2016 U.S. presidential election, Mike Simpson declined to endorse Donald Trump, the only Republican in Idaho's congressional delegation to do so.
+Simpson called him "unfit to be president," and later stated he would not vote for Trump in the general election, a departure from other Idaho Republicans such as Jim Risch, Mike Crapo, and Raúl Labrador who backed Trump.

+After the firing of FBI Director James Comey, Simpson said he'd believe Comey's version of events over Trump's.
+Simpson was one of few Republicans calling for an independent commission to look into the ties between the president and Russia.

+In 2025, Simpson called for renaming the Opera House at the John F. Kennedy Center for the Performing Arts after first lady Melania Trump.
+The editorial board of the Idaho Statesman described the move as sycophantic.

+Immigration

+In 2021, Simpson was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to certain illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.

+Simpson voted for the Further Consolidated Appropriations Act of 2020, which authorized DHS to nearly double the available H-2B visas for the remainder of FY 2020.

+Simpson voted for the Consolidated Appropriations Act (H.R.
+1158).

+Simpson supports Deferred Action for Childhood Arrivals (DACA).